mrodriguezr/Sitecore-10-certification-resources/README.md

 Certified Sitecore 10 .NET Developers will be expected to have fundamental knowledge, skills, and abilities—or competencies—in seven distinct areas regarding developing on Sitecore XP:

 * Competency 1: Sitecore structure & platform - 12%
+  * Define Sitecore-specific terminology in a Developer context.
+Terms include Content Editor, Experience Editor, component, rendering, placeholder, template, layout, item, and serialization.
+  * Differentiate between Sitecore MVC and Sitecore Headless Development methods, tools, and processes at a high level.
+  * Identify the different deployment options for a Sitecore Experience Platform environment (e.g., on-premise, containers, Managed Cloud).
+  * Install Sitecore Experience Platform on a development workstation without the use of containers.
+  * Create a .NET solution with the appropriate projects for your development method.
+  * Execute development tasks assigned from a development plan for a Sitecore environment.

 * Competency 2: Security & user management - 16%
 * Competency 3: Item management - 20%
 * Competency 4: Layout & placeholders - 10%